samkibe/Text-Mining-Analytics-ON-Twitter-X-Machine-Learning/README.md

 Then use R programming to clean and analyze said data to your specific requirement.
 Modfiy the #query_params fields for the output you want. check Twitter developer documentation for details.

-Kindly to run these codes on any IDE with python environments, first open an account with Twitter Deleveloper platform, then through that account you will have access to twitter resources through API keys and tokens that you generate from there. kindly check twitter developer documentation for details.
+Kindly, to run these codes on any IDE with python environments, first open an account with Twitter Deleveloper platform, then through that account you will have access to twitter resources through API keys and tokens that you generate from there. kindly check twitter developer documentation for details.